ceph/ceph/doc/cephadm/install.rst

    ceph orch apply rgw myorg us-east-1 --placement="2 myhost1 myhost2"

-Cephadm will wait for a healthy cluster and automatically create the supplied realm and zone if they do not exist before deploying the rgw daemon(s)
+Cephadm will wait for a healthy cluster before deploying any daemons.

-Alternatively, the realm, zonegroup, and zone can be manually created using ``radosgw-admin`` commands:
+The realm, zonegroup, and zone can be manually created using ``radosgw-admin`` commands before the ``ceph orch apply rgw`` command is used :

 .. prompt:: bash #